-- 1 Amend House File 16 as follows: - 2 1.
+1 Amend House File 16 as follows:

+2 1.
 Page 1, line 5, by striking the words "menthly quarterly" 3 and inserting in lieu thereof the word "monthly".

-THIS AMENDMENT IS CONFUSING AND CARE MUST BE TAKEN WHEN DRAFTING SIMILAR TYPE AMENDMENTS.
+THIS AMENDMENT IS CONFUSING AND CARE MUST BE TAKEN WHEN DRAFTING SIMILAR AMENDMENTS.
 THE OBJECT IS TO SHOW THAT NO CHANGE IS TO BE MADE AS TO WHEN FEES ARE TO BE DEPOSITED AND IN ORDER TO CARRY OUT THAT OBJECT THE PROPOSED CHANGES MUST BE REMOVED FROM THE BILL.

-The proposed change is indicated in the bill by the words quarterly" and thus removing such words and reinserting the word "monthly" with no strike-throughs accomplishes the object of making no change to the statute.
-This is a simple example. must be remembered that if no change is desired, the words must be returned to the form which is found in the Code, i.e., no strikethroughs or underlines.
+The proposed change is indicated in the bill by the words "menthly quarterly" and thus removing the words and reinserting the word "monthly" with no strike-throughs accomplishes the object of making no change to the statute.
+This is a simple example.
+It must be remembered that if no change is desired, the words must be returned to the form which is found in the Code, i.e., no strikethroughs or underlines.

 Numbering lines of amendments.
 It should be noted that the above example of an amendment provides line numbers for amendments.
-Secretary of the Senate and Chief Clerk of the House of Representatives will provide amendment paper with numbered lines for the text for amendments.
+The Secretary of the Senate and Chief Clerk of the House of Representatives will provide amendment paper with numbered lines for the text for amendments.

 Amendments to amendments.
-Amendments to amendments, known as second degree amendments, should be drafted in the same manner as amendments to the bill.
+Amendments to amendments, known as second degree amendments, should be drafted substantially in the same manner as amendments to the bill.
 No amendments of a greater degree are allowed pursuant to the rules of the House and Senate.
-Amendments to amendments should cite the page of the amendment being amended and the line number.
+Amendments to amendments should cite the page of the amendment being amended and the line number and should be clear in the operations required.
 Thus, "Page 2, line 3, by striking".

-- Amend the amendment (H-86) to House File 16 as follows:

-1. Page 2, line 4, by striking the word "commissioner" and - inserting in lieu thereof the word "secretary".
+Amend the House amendment (H-86) to House File 16 as follows: 1.
+Page 2, line 4, by striking the word "commissioner" and inserting in lieu thereof the word "secretary".

 Numbering amendments.
-Amendments to bills will be numbered. amendments in the past were drafted to a bill and identified by name of sponsor, date of publication in the journals, and other In order to implement data processing applications and automatically incorporate amendments into the text of a bill, it is necessary that each amendment filed be assigned a number for identification purposes.
-The Chief Clerk of the House and the Secretary of the Senate will assign consecutive numbers amendments at the time the amendments are filed.
-It should be noted that the assignment of numbers to amendments does not in any manner indicate the order in which such amendments may be considered.
+Amendments to bills will be numbered.
+The Chief Clerk of the House and the Secretary of the Senate will assign consecutive numbers to amendments at the time the amendments are filed.
+It should be noted that the assignment of numbers to amendments does not in any manner indicate the order in which the amendments may be considered.
 The numbering of amendments is for identification purposes only.

-REPEALS.
-4.
+4. REPEALS.

+General.
 When an entire act or section is abrogated and no new section is added to replace it, legislatures label the act accomplishing this result a repeal.
 When a provision is withdrawn from a section, the legislatures generally call the act an amendment, particularly when a provision is added to replace the one withdrawn.
 The distinction between repeals and amendments is sometimes subtle.

 It has been a frequent practice in Iowa to provide for the repeal of a section and enactment of new language to take the place of the section being repealed.
 Based upon the distinction between a repeal and an amendment as noted in the preceding paragraph, such a procedure results in an amendment rather than a repeal.
-Therefore, this manual does not provide for the clause "Section .
-Code 1979, is repealed and the following enacted in lieu thereof:".
-Instead it provides for the clause "Section .
-Code 1979, is amended by striking the section and enacting in lieu thereof the following:".
+Therefore, this manual does not provide for the clause "Section , Code 19, is repealed and the following enacted in lieu thereof:".
+Instead it provides for the clause "Section , Code 19, is amended by striking the section and inserting in lieu thereof the following:".
 Express and implied repeals.
 According to legal authorities there are only two types of repeals: express and implied repeals.
 An express repeal generally identifies the provision of law to be repealed, leaving no uncertainty as to whether the statutes or parts of statutes designated have been repealed.